Julius Nepos

 Nepos worked to restore the prestige and authority of the Western Empire, though mostly unsuccessfully.
 He may have repelled a Visigothic attack on Italy and managed to once more reduce the Burgundians into foederati.
 Nepos focused most of his attention on reasserting imperial control and authority in Gaul, but the Western Empire could no longer project enough strength to halt Visigothic conquests in the region.
-The failure to defeat the Visigoths in Gaul, and Zeno's brief overthrowal in Constantinople by the usurper Basiliscus, weakened Nepos' already shaky position in Italy.
+The failure to defeat the Visigoths in Gaul, and Zeno's brief overthrow in Constantinople by the usurper Basiliscus, weakened Nepos' already shaky position in Italy.
 In 475, Nepos' newly appointed magister militum Orestes revolted and marched on Ravenna, capital of the Western Empire.
 Unable to deal with Orestes' forces, Nepos fled back to Dalmatia and two months later, Orestes proclaimed his young son Romulus Augustulus as emperor.

 Although no longer in control of Italy, Nepos never renounced his claim to the Western Empire and continued to be recognised as the legitimate western emperor by the Eastern Empire.
 In 476, the barbarian general Odoacer deposed Romulus Augustulus and became the first king of Italy.
 Nepos repeatedly petitioned Zeno, who by then had defeated Basiliscus, for help in regaining control of Italy, though all he achieved was nominal recognition by Odoacer, who minted coins in Nepos' name but otherwise mostly ignored him.
 In 480, Nepos was murdered by two of his generals, Ovida and Viator, perhaps in Diocletian's Palace, possibly while planning an expedition of his own to recover Italy.